 Inventories consist of donated and purchased products for distribution.
 Donated products are valued per pound at an average of the national wholesale prices as determined by Feeding America.
+Products donated by USDA are valued utilizing a cost-per-pound price as determined by USDA donated foods catalog, found in the FNS electronic USDA donated foods ordering system, Web-Based Supply Chain Management (WBSCM).
 Purchased products are valued at the lower of cost or net realizable value as determined by the first-in, first-out method.